DeterminateSystems/bootspec-secureboot/rfc.md

 - Enable a more uniform bootloader feature support across our packaged bootloaders.
 Concretely, converting most of the NO’s in the feature matrix to YES’s.
 - Enable users of NixOS to implement custom bootloader tools and policy without needing to dive through the system profiles, and without patching Nixpkgs / NixOS.
 - Define a stable specification of a generation’s boot data which internal and external users can rely on.
-Changing to the specification should go through an RFC.
+Changes to the specification should go through an RFC.

 ### Non-Goals